ricardo-schnur/blog-post-hexagonal-architecture/README.md

 - `notification.interval`: The interval (in seconds), in which due notifications are sent
 - `startup.exampletasks.create`: Set to `true` or `false` - controls, whether example tasks are created on application start
+- `storage.type`: Either `cache` or `database`
+    - In `cache` mode, the data is stored in-memory and lost on application shutdown
+    - In `database` mode, the data is persisted to a MongoDB database

 ## Build and ruin